ScrawnySquirrel/FeistelCipher/README.md

 ## Getting Started
 These instruction will help encrypt a plaintext and/or decrypt ciphertext using the Feistel cipher in ECB, CBC, or CTR mode.

+No setup is required as only Python's standard modules are used.

 ## Prerequisite
 * Python3